-- Schema is a the logical description of the database. - The overall design of the database is called Database Schema. - In database terms, a schema (pronounced "skee-muh" or "skee-mah") is the organisation and structure of a database.
-Both schemas and schemata can be used as plural forms. - A schema contains schema objects, which could be tables, columns, data types, views, stored procedures, relationships, primary keys, foreign keys, etc. - A database schema can be represented in a visual diagram, which shows the database objects and their relationship with each other.
+- Schema is a the logical description of the database. - The overall design of the database is called Database Schema. - A schema contains schema objects, which could be tables, columns, data types, views, stored procedures, relationships, primary keys, foreign keys, etc. - A database schema can be represented in a visual diagram, which shows the database objects and their relationship with each other.